Matt-Swift/pso_launcher/README.md

 PsoLauncher is created by TulioAdriano.
 The initial release is at https://dcemulation.org/phpBB/viewtopic.php?t=103692

+It is licensed under the GNU General Public License 3, please see LICENSE.md for details.

 ### What is this repository for? ###

 * Quick summary: